List of Sarabhai vs Sarabhai characters: Madhusudan Bhai

 Madhusudan Bhai, portrayed by Arvind Vaidya, is Ilaben's husband, Indravadan's brother-in-law, Maya's co-brother, Sahil, Sonia and Rosesh's uncle, Monisha and Dushyant's uncle-in-law, Vallavdas and Pankorben's older son-in-law, and in Season 2, also Aurnob's granduncle.
 He is deaf and a former freedom fighter, who refuses to use a hearing aid and usually does not acknowledge the fact that he cannot hear.
 He blames others for speaking too softly and repeatedly asks questions.
 He is particularly bothersome to his wife's brother Indravadan and interjects almost always during conversations with his catchphrase "Hain?".
 A lot of humour is derived from his misinterpretations and the difficulty that people have in explaining things to him, which only his wife Ilaben is able to do.

 Pankorben Sarabhai

-Pankorben Sarabhai aka Baa, portrayed by Tarla Joshi, is Vallavdas' wife, Indravadan and Ilaben's mother, Maya and Madhusudan Bhai's mother-in-law, Sahil, Sonia and Rosesh's paternal grandmother, Monisha and Dushyant's grandmother-in-law, and in Season 2, also Aurnob's great-grandmother.
+Pankorben Sarabhai Baa, portrayed by Tarla Joshi, is Vallavdas' wife, Indravadan and Ilaben's mother, Maya and Madhusudan Bhai's mother-in-law, Sahil, Sonia and Rosesh's paternal grandmother, Monisha and Dushyant's grandmother-in-law, and in Season 2, also Aurnob's great-grandmother.
 She died five years before the show began.
 She is often mentioned by Indravadan and Maya and appears in some flashback scenes, where she ridicules her daughter-in-law Maya for being snooty and "high-society", and rebukes her son Indravadan for his choice to marry her.